 The Mission of Valiant Ministries International is to model a discipleship that will inspire and empower the church around the world to follow suit in making disciples biblically, rather than struggling to produce mere converts.
-As the shepherd boy, David, inspired courage in the entire army of Israel through the single, heroic act of facing Goliath, we know that God has called VMI to model a courageous discipleship that will empower the body of Christ worldwide to go forth and make disciples of all nations.

 The goal of our discipleship is to see heaven invade earth—for the governance of Christ, through Christians as vessels, to heal the broken-hearted and liberate captives.
 We will be a generation that helps reform the modern church paradigm and revolutionize American Christianity.
 We renounce dead religion to get the work of the kingdom done – to turn people “from darkness to light and from the power of Satan to God” (Acts 26:18).

 Valiant Ministries International exists not to directly evangelize the unbeliever, but to deploy the once stagnant Christian into a new lifestyle of discipleship evangelism, exponentially increasing the salvation of the lost through a multiplication of prolific disciples.

 The goal of the Great Commission–our goal–is to reconcile the world to the Father, through Christ, that people everywhere would know God personally and experience eternal life (2 Corinthians 5:18-20, John 17:3).
 This includes seeing every disciple of Jesus Christ walking even as He walked (1 John 2:6).